Data handling with Pandas![link image 69](/icons/link.svg)

 To create a hexagonal bin plot we use plot.hexbin()

-, where we need to specify the x
+, where you need to specify the x

 and y

-variables of the diagram and the mesh size using gridsize
+variables of the plot and the mesh size using gridsize

 .